Finding it hard to sell your product? You might've missed out on the most important step in marketing--using the value proposition canvas!

 Substitutes are like your plan B. You have to accept that some people can live without your product.

-If you are ready to take your business to the next level, then let us help you create your value proposition canvas!
+If you're ready to take your business to the next level, then let us help you create your value proposition canvas!
 We'll work with you to understand your customers and your business, so we can create a value proposition that's tailored to your needs.